SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/watcher_en.md

 `dynamic_warp_pool_size` controls the number of regions that can be the target of a normal dynamic warp.
 The default is `18`, which places all 18 normal regions in the pool.
-If `normal_dynamic_warp_behavior` is either `predetermined` setting, every normal region is a target from some other normal region.
+If `normal_dynamic_warp_behavior` is either `predetermined` setting, every normal region is a target from one other normal region.

 If set lower than `18`, some regions are selected at random to be excluded from the pool.
 These excluded regions can never be the target of a normal dynamic warp from another region.